 If the response is not satisfactory, you can escalate the matter to the relevant stock exchange or the Securities and Exchange Board of India.

-How To Report A Complaint Against Broker?
+How To File a Complaint Against Your Broker?

 If trades were executed without your clear approval or risks were not properly explained, you should act in a structured and timely manner.

-1. Review Contract Notes
+1. Download and Review Your Contract Notes

 Download all your contract notes from your registered email and examine them carefully.